PeteGouldbourne/consult-with-icg-wes/troubleshoot.md

 ### How to fix it
 {: #permission-solution}

-To solve this issue, have your {{site.data.keyword.cloud}} account administrator set your user account to the "editor" or "administrator" role for the "Consult with IBM Cloud Garage" service.
+To solve this issue, have your {{site.data.keyword.cloud}} account administrator set your user account to the "editor" or "administrator" role for the "Consult with IBM Garage" service.

 #### Step 1.
 Open the Identity and Access Management (IAM) permissions of the user account
 {: #permission-step1}